adityanegii/Match-Predictor-FBREF/README.md

 ## Running

 First, make sure you run the app.py from the server directory.
-Then run `npm run dev` from the frontend directory. you might also have to run the main.py file from the server directory.
+Then run `npm run dev` from the frontend directory.
+I have included the predictions for Matchweek 9 of the 2023-2024 English Premier League season if you are interested in seeing the functionality of this project quickly.

+If you want to see the predictions for the set of upcoming fixtures, you will have to run the main.py file from the server directory.
 This will take time (10-20mins) as it scrape for data and train the models and make the predictions.
 This is still a feature I am working on to make faster and to have it done  through the browser.
 Right now only the Premier League is implemented so choosing another league from the client will just cause a bad request.

 To run a python file, first go into your terminal and go to the directory where the file you want to run is (so `cd <ENTER ABSOLUTE PATH TO SERVER DIRECTORY>`) and then use `python <filename>` for Windows and